 The parties to a dispute will often put their agreement in writing, so that each is clear about their obligations and responsibilities following mediation.
 If the mediation has been successful, the parties will each go away satisfied that their concerns have been heard and understood, and with a practical solution to which they have all agreed.

 Sometimes mediation may not be suitable because people are unable or unwilling to negotiate, particularly if there has been a history of violence between the disputants, or if an intervention order prohibits interaction between them.

 There are a number of agencies that provide assistance in resolving disputes (e.g. see “Dispute Settlement Centre of Victoria”).
 Some services (e.g. those provided by the DSCV) are free; others may charge means-tested fees.

-The Dispute Settlement Centre of Victoria (DSCV) has been set up by the Department of Justice to help individuals resolve disputes quickly, fairly and cheaply.
+The Dispute Settlement Centre of Victoria (DSCV) has been set up by the Victorian Government Department of Justice and Regulation to help individuals resolve disputes quickly, fairly and cheaply.
 It provides dispute resolution advice, a mediation service, referrals to other specialist services, and formal conflict training programs.

-The DSCV is focused on helping people to find solutions to disputes that arise in a number of situations, including:
+The DSCV helps people to find solutions to a range of disputes, including:

 Such disputes might arise between people who: